artylemon/monkey_interpreter/README.md

 ## Why am I doing this
 I started this project to deepen my understanding of scripting languages, gain more practical experience with Go, and test my new [neovim environment setup](https://github.com/artylemon/kickstart.nvim).
-Now I want to share my summary of the stages that allow us to program computers using human-like language.
+Now, I want to share my summary of how this interpreter works to show how it is possible to communicate with computers using a human-like language.

 ## Overview of the monkey language
 Here is the demonstration of the monkey's features.